codefoster/codefoster.com/source/_posts/pi-oldnode.md

 sudo ln -s /usr/local/node/bin/npm npm
 ```

-I like using NVM on my dev machine, but it&#39;s logical and simpler to use a single, static version of Node on the pi itself.
+I like using NVM on my dev machine, but it's logical and simpler to use a single, static version of Node on the pi itself.

 >EDIT (2016-12-14): Since writing this, I discovered the awesomeness of [nvs](https://github.com/jasongin/nvs).
 Check it out for yourself.